-The project site is in a a predominantly agricultural area.
-The project would involve clearing and grubbing of a 4-acre area that currently supports barley cultivation followed by the planting of up to 3 acres of outdoor cannabis cultivation and the installation of site access improvements.
+The project site is in a non-urbanized area with predominantly agricultural uses.
+The project would involve clearing and grubbing of an area that is currently dry farmed.
+The cleared area would be planted with up to 3 acres of outdoor cannabis cultivation and site access improvements would be installed.

-The project site can be seen by motorists along the Carissa Highway.
+The project site can be seen by motorists along Highway 58.
 Traffic counts taken by Caltrans for Highway 58 at Soda Lake Road in 2016 indicate an average daily traffic volume of 600 trips with a peak hour volume of 90.
 This suggests that the project site would be viewed frequently by motorists travelling on the Highway.
 However, the roadway in the vicinity of the project site is relatively straight and traffic speeds are high, around 55 miles per hour (mph) or more.
 Assuming a speed of 55 mph, a vehicle would pass by the project site in about 9 seconds and the potential impacts to views from the highway would be very brief.

 In compliance with LUO Section 22.40.050 D. 6, cannabis plants associated with cultivation would not be easily visible from offsite.
-The project site would be enclosed within an 8-foot tall secure, slatted chain link fence to preclude visibility.
+The cultivation area would be set back approximately 1,200 feet north from Highway 58.
+In addition, the project site would be enclosed within an 8-foot tall secure, slatted chain link fence to preclude visibility.
 The project would be compatible with adjacent uses and surrounding visual character (agricultural and rural residential uses).
 Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings.
 Impacts would be less than significant.